Azure/deploy-to-azure-cli-extension/README.md

 If the CLI can open your default browser, it will do so and load a sign-in page.
 Otherwise, you need to open a browser page and follow the instructions on the command line to enter an authorization code after navigating to https://aka.ms/devicelogin in your browser.
 For more information, see the [Azure CLI login page](https://docs.microsoft.com/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

 2. Run the command `az container app up` and provide the GitHub repository URL
-`az aks app up -r https://github.com/contoso/samplerepo`
+`az container app up -r https://github.com/contoso/samplerepo`
 Alternatively, you can run the same command from within the local checkout of the repository and the repository URL will be inferred from the git context.
 If both are available, the command parameter takes precedence.

 3. Provide your GitHub credentials to generate a PAT token, which will be used to commit the configuration files.
 Alternatively, you can provide the PAT token directly as well.